forthealllight/react-read-pdf/README.md

 ### 1. Import react-read-pdf  into your react.js project.

-(The version of react must be more than 16.x)
+(You should import react firt,The version of react must be more than 16.x)

 Using build tools: